The Rise Of Carbon Fiber Running Shoes: Should You Get Some?

 One of the key components of this experiment was crafting the fastest running shoes.

-And, while the three runners designated for the project, due to the belief that they had the best shot of breaking the seemingly impossible barrier, toiled away with their training, Nike shoe designers got to work coming up with the most efficient running shoe.
+And while the three runners designated for the project, believing they had the best shot at breaking the seemingly impossible barrier, toiled away with their training, Nike shoe designers got to work on developing the most efficient running shoe.

 What was special about these shoes?
 They had a thin carbon fiber plate in the midsole.

-When Kipchoge eventually managed to run the incredible time of 1:59:40 in Vienna, Austria, on October 12, 2019, the Nike Vaporfly was released publicly for its worldwide debut.
+When Kipchoge eventually ran the incredible time of 1:59:40 in Vienna, Austria, on October 12, 2019, the Nike Vaporfly was publicly released for its worldwide debut.

-Since then, nearly every major running shoe company has a carbon fiber running shoe (a shoe with a carbon fiber plate in the midsole) in its lineup.
+Since then, nearly every major running shoe company has a carbon fiber shoe in its lineup.

-Interestingly, though we tend to think of the Nike Breaking2 Project and the Nike Vaporfly as the genesis of carbon fiber running shoes, the concept of adding carbon fiber plates to the midsole of athletic shoes actually dates back to the early 2000s when research demonstrated that doing so increased the longitudinal bending stiffness of the shoe.
+Interestingly, though we tend to think of the Nike Breaking2 Project and the Nike Vaporfly as the genesis of carbon fiber running shoes, the concept of adding plates to the midsole of athletic shoes actually dates back to the early 2000s, when research demonstrated that doing so increased the shoe’s longitudinal bending stiffness.

 Several years later, it was observed that up to a certain point, stiffer running shoes could also improve running economy, but this was long before the Breaking2 Project.